Kalomira

-Maria Kalomira Sarantis (Μαρία Καλομοίρα Σαράντη; born January 31, 1985), known professionally as Kalomira (sometimes transliterated as Kalomoira), is a Greek-American singer, songwriter, model, television personality and host.
+Maria Kalomira Sarantis (Μαρία Καλομοίρα Σαράντη; born January 31, 1985), known professionally as Kalomira (sometimes transliterated as Kalomoira), is a Greek-American singer.
 Born and raised on Long Island, just outside of New York City in the United States, she first came to prominence in Greece in 2004, after winning the Greek talent show Fame Story.
 She has subsequently released four studio albums, represented Greece in the Eurovision Song Contest 2008, and hosted various television shows.

 Early life

-Kalomira, was born Maria Kalomira Sarantis on January 31, 1985, in West Hempstead, New York on Long Island.
+Kalomira was born Maria Kalomira Sarantis on January 31, 1985, in West Hempstead, New York on Long Island.
 Known to her immediate family as Carol (her childhood nickname), her parents are Greek restaurant owners Nikos and Eleni Sarantis.
 Since childhood, she had the ambition to become a pop star.
 She played the viola, which she studied for nine years and played in the school orchestra.
 She was also Miss West Hempstead (Homecoming Queen) at her high school in 2003.
 In 2003, she entered and won second place at a music contest organized by WBLI Radio.
-Following her appearance, she opened up several live shows with famous American artists, such as Jessica Simpson, LL Cool J, Jennifer Love Hewitt, Michelle Branch, and Nick Lachey.
+Following her appearance, she opened up several live shows with famous American artists, such as Jessica Simpson, LL Cool J, Jennifer Love Hewitt, Michelle Branch and Nick Lachey.